 In addition to RDN credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
 Often these state requirements are met through the same education and training required to become an RDN.
 Licensure for dietitians in Alabama is required.
-Information for state licensure of dietitians may be viewed here: www.cdrnet.org/licensure Once registered, dietitians have a wide range of career options available to them.
+Information for Alabama licensure of dietitians may be viewed here: Alabama Board of Examiners For Dietetics & Nutritionists Once registered, dietitians have a wide range of career options available to them.